JuliaLang/julia/CONTRIBUTING.md

     "DOCSTRING TEST"
     ```

 A doctest needs to match an interactive REPL including the `julia>` prompt.
-To run doctests you need to run `make -C doc check` from the root directory.
+To run doctests you need to run `make -C doc doctest=true` from the root directory.
 It is recommended to add the header `# Examples` above the doctests.

 #### News-worthy changes